Home » SaaS SEO » SaaS Content Audit

 You don’t have to do all these in order, but at least doing a few should be enough to move the needle.

-You don’t need to pause your content efforts for these keywords either; you just need to allocate some budget toward optimizing them.
 Here’s a quick article if you need to know how much your SaaS should spend on SEO

 How to Find Low-Hanging Fruit Keywords

-I personally prefer Google Search Console.
+I prefer Google Search Console.

 To do this, you should: